 Lentil Soup with Kale and Chile Pepper

 The simplest lentil soup that brims with health and flavor!
 You can substitute the kale with fresh spinach or chard.
 Use the leaves only.
-To find some of the artisinal Greek products you'll need to make this, visit my online shop here, where you'll discover a host of lovingly curated Greek ingredients.
+To find some of the artisanal Greek products you'll need to make this, visit my online shop, where you'll discover a host of lovingly curated Greek ingredients.

-- 1/3 cup Vrisi 36 BOLD extra virgin Greek olive oil plus more for drizzling
+- 1/3 cup Extra virgin Greek olive oil plus more for drizzling

 - 1 large red onion finely chopped